Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Introduction

 \section{Introduction}

-With the escalation of global climate change and the increasing frequency of extreme weather events, carbon reduction has emerged as an urgent global priority.
+With the escalation of global climate change and the increasing frequency of extreme weather events, reducing carbon emissions has emerged as an urgent global priority.
 Green finance, as a vital strategic instrument in addressing climate change, seeks to channel financial resources into environmentally sustainable projects aimed at improving energy efficiency and reducing carbon emissions \cite{wang2023can,wu2024impact}.
-It encompasses a range of financial instruments, including green credit, green bonds, and sustainable investment funds, which effectively allocate capital to projects that mitigate the adverse impacts of climate change \cite{niyazbekova2021growth}.
+Green finance encompasses a range of financial instruments, including green credit, green bonds, and sustainable investment funds, which effectively allocate capital to projects that mitigate the adverse impacts of climate change \cite{niyazbekova2021growth}.
 As the world’s largest carbon emitter, China has positioned green finance as a key driver in its transition toward a low-carbon economy, particularly in pursuit of its dual carbon targets: achieving carbon peaking by 2030 and carbon neutrality by 2060 \cite{lin2023china,du2025decarbonization}.
-According to the report Fintech Facilitates Green Finance in China: Cases and Outlook \cite{Institute2023Fintech}, China has become the world’s largest green credit market and the second-largest green bond market, with the scale of green finance continuing to grow.
+According to the report \cite{Institute2023Fintech}, China has become the world’s largest green credit market and the second-largest green bond market, with the scale of green finance continuing to grow.
 However, the actual effectiveness of green finance is strongly shaped by local economic structures and environmental conditions.
-Recent studies suggest that climate risks significantly increase market uncertainty \cite{lee2024impact} and influence investor decision-making behavior \cite{lu2025climate}, thereby weakening the carbon reduction effects of green finance.
+Recent studies suggest that climate risks significantly increase market uncertainty \cite{lee2024impact} and influence investor decision-making \cite{lu2025climate}, thereby affecting the carbon reduction effects of green finance.
 Nevertheless, climate risk factors are rarely incorporated into analytical frameworks assessing the impact of green finance on carbon emissions.
 Moreover, most existing studies rely on traditional linear econometric models with manually specified interaction terms, and few have systematically examined the potential nonlinear effects or interaction mechanisms of green finance on carbon emissions.